Skip to content

 Life Insurance Options for IgA Nephropathy

-Many applicants with IgA nephropathy are eligible for fully underwritten term life insurance, particularly when kidney function remains stable and no secondary complications are present.
-While preferred rates are less common, standard or table-rated policies are frequently approved.
+Many applicants with IgA nephropathy are eligible for fully underwritten term life insurance, especially when kidney function is stable and complications are not present.
+Preferred categories can be harder to reach with renal histories, but standard or table-rated approvals are common when labs are supportive.
+Term coverage is often the most cost-effective way to protect income, family obligations, and time-bound needs.

 Why a Kidney-Specific Underwriting Review Matters

-This approach helps avoid wasted time, protects insurability, and ensures the case is presented to the most appropriate insurers from the start.
+This approach protects insurability, reduces wasted time, and helps ensure you’re presented to the most appropriate insurers from the start—rather than letting the first carrier define your outcome.

-This short form allows our underwriting team to review your kidney history privately and determine which life insurance carriers are most likely to offer approval—before a formal application is submitted.
+This short form lets our underwriting team review your kidney history privately and identify which life insurance carriers are most likely to approve you—before a formal application is submitted.

 Diversified Insurance Brokers is a family-owned, independent insurance agency that has helped clients with complex medical histories secure coverage since 1980.
-With access to dozens of highly rated carriers nationwide, cases involving kidney disease are matched with insurers known for more flexible underwriting.
+With access to dozens of highly rated carriers nationwide, cases involving kidney disease are matched with insurers known for more flexible underwriting when lab trends support it.
+Our advisors focus on protecting insurability, minimizing preventable declines, and identifying the strongest offer available based on the complete medical picture—not assumptions.

 Talk With an Advisor Today